How to Become a Virtual Assistant

 Social Media

 I often get work through Social Media and it also helps with my SEO and visibility.
-I mainly use Twitter, and use my Feedly RSS Reader to gather relevant information which I then schedule to be broadcast on my Twitter feed throughout the next day.
-I also go online when I can to actually talk to people and build relationships.
-I’ve been told I share useful information which demonstrates that I know my business.
+I mainly use Twitter and collate useful Twitter fodder in my Feedly RSS Reader which I schedule through Buffer to go out on my feed over the next couple of days.
+I’m then freed up to just go online when I have the time to chat and build relationships.
+I’ve been told I share useful information which demonstrates that I know what I’m doing.

-Once you’ve started chatting to people try to meet them in person.
-People do business with people, remember and they will not recommend someone they’ve never met.
+Once you start chatting to people online then try and meet them in person.
+People do business with people and they will not recommend someone they’ve never met.
 If Social Media is not your thing then don’t do it as it’s better to not do it at all than to do it badly!

 Blog

 You don’t have to blog but it does drive traffic to your website.
-I like to write how-to articles which demonstrate my expertise and other people have said they find the information useful.
-If you use Social Media then make sure you post a link to your blog or website each day, as well as make it easy for people to subscribe to your RSS feed.
+I like to write case studies so potential new clients can see what I do and how-to articles which demonstrate my knowledge.
+If you use Social Media then remember to post links to your own blog or website but don’t make it all about you.

 Adwords

-I tried Adwords last year to much success.
+I have tried Adwords with much success.
 It works better at certain times of the year but it was a marketing method that I tried and which paid off.
 The Google Adwords folk are very helpful and it’s worth getting them to assist you with the set up.
 You can even call them which is quite rare for Google!
+Be very specific about what you’re offering to whom though.

 When I was deliberating over which Time Tracker to choose, I listed all the ones they mentioned on the LinkedIn group discussion and tried them all out until I found one I liked.
 They are also a great community who are always happy to help other VA’s.